kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

 * __Lifted functions__

   In `relude` a lot of `IO` functions are lifted to `MonadIO` for the convenience.
-  All such HLint suggestions have the following structure:
+  All similar HLint suggestions have the following structure:

   ```yaml
   - warn: